Edison High School (New Jersey): Band

-The band programs in Edison High School are outstanding and also ranked highly in their divisions, with the band placing first in many competitions.
-Also has different kinds of bands.
-Marching Band won two State Championships in the fall 2022 season.
-The current Director of Bands is Marc Deniculo accompanied by Assistant Director Derek Dillman.
+The band programs in Edison High School have been ranked highly in their divisions, with the band placing first in many competitions.
+The Marching Band won two state championships in the fall 2022 season.
+The current Director of Bands is Marc Deniculo.

 Several bands exist at Edison High School:

 Concert Band: All incoming freshmen are placed in the concert band to help them develop their skills and technique.

 Symphonic Band: The Symphonic Band is open to all sophomores, juniors and seniors who wish to further develop their skills and musical knowledge.
 This band plays more difficult than the Concert Band and is directed by Derek Dillman.

 Wind Ensemble: The Wind Ensemble, directed by Marc Denicuolo, is by audition only to all sophomores, juniors and seniors.
 The Wind Ensemble plays challenging music and competes in the Region II Concert Band Festival in March every year.
 In 2005 the Ensemble was ranked 2nd overall in the state for its performance of Yiddish dances.
 In 2006 the Wind Ensemble received 3rd place in region II and was invited to participate in the New Jersey Concert Band Gala.
 The Wind Ensemble performs at other festivals as well as on the band's annual spring trip.

 Jazz Ensemble: The Jazz Ensemble is the bands' most selective group accepting 16-21 of the school's top jazz musicians.
 The ensemble plays difficult music and participates in various jazz competitions throughout New Jersey.

 Jazz Band: The Jazz Band is open for students to learn how to play the style of jazz.
-This band rehearses once a week every Wednesday.